How to Stay Cool Naturally in the Summer Heat

 Recognize Heat Exhaustion Symptoms

-Heavy sweating or no sweating
+Heavy sweating or no sweating.

-Muscle cramps
+Muscle cramps and fatigue.

-Dizziness or fainting
+Dizziness or fainting.

 When to Seek Medical Attention